 This cowboy cornbread takes southern comfort food into a whole new level of awesomeness!

-It’s made with juicy beef topped with melty cheese topped with crumbly cornbread.
+It’s made with juicy ground beef topped with melty cheese topped with crumbly cornbread.
 It’s the cheeseburger and shepherd’s pie mash-up you never thought you needed.

 If you aren’t a fan yet, one bite of this casserole will make you fall in love with southern cooking.

 The layers of beef, cheese, and cornbread are just pure satisfaction.

 Best of all, cowboy cornbread is easy to make.
 With just a few simple ingredients, you can make the most scrumptious dish in under an hour.

 In need of an easy yet delicious meal that will feed a crowd?
 This savory dish is your answered prayer.